osamuaoki/cg56/rev01.md

    keyboard.

 1. Then the wiring of rows are done.
-Adjacent row pins are connected with 24mm cut PTFE wire of AWG30 (0.26mmD) with each end stripped about 2mm.
+Adjacent row pins are connected with 24mm cut ETFE wire of AWG30 (0.26mmD) with each end stripped about 2mm.
 Wire are passed through inside cavity of the case so it doesn't interfere with the bottom cap plate of the case.